A Child Living with a Pacemaker or Implantable Cardioverter Defibrillator (ICD)

 Always consult your child's doctor for more information, if needed.

 The pulse rate is a measurement of the heart rate, or the number of times the heart beats per minute.
 As the heart pushes blood through the arteries, the arteries expand and contract with the flow of the blood.
 This can be felt in various points in the body as a pulse.
 Taking a pulse not only measures the heart rate, but also can indicate the following:

-Heart rhythm (abnormal rhythm may indicate a heart disorder)
+Heart rhythm (abnormal rhythm may indicate a heart disorder or arrhythmia)